 “The total cost of in-hospital treatments may not become clear until months after a hospital stay and may run to thousands of dollars.
 This causes unbearable stress for older people, especially those on low and fixed incomes.”

 That’s why Health Insurance Comparison has been working tirelessly to assist Australian seniors in the face of these massive reforms.
 Thousands of older Aussies have no idea how much comparing their existing health insurance plan could help them save.

-Aussies who compared with Health Insurance Comparison saved $380.79* off their yearly premiums last year alone, and haven’t looked back.
+Aussies who compared with Health Insurance Comparison saved $380.79* on their yearly premiums last year alone, and haven’t looked back.
 Thousands of senior Australians have already jumped on board, and comparing with the team at Health Insurance Comparison could offer you significant savings, especially with an October rate rise looming.